Jsansaricq/instantre_ai/README.md

 ## Disclaimer

 This application is for demonstration purposes only.
-The generated legal documents should be reviewed by a qualified legal professional before use in a real-world context.
+The generated real estate documents should be reviewed by a qualified legal professional before use in a real-world context.